Topguy42/Novix-Games17/README.md

 - We use SQLite as our database
 - Just because a file has a number after its name does not mean that it is redundant.
 - All static files are saved in `/public/static/`
-- API routes ar all in `server.js`
+- API routes are all in `server.js`
 - If you need any other help feel free to `@mention` a developer on Discord or contact PeteZah directly.

 ## Star History